 In 2002 the state passed the Louisiana Motion Picture Incentive Act.
 This tax incentive that allows up to 40% transferable tax credit on production expenditure.
 These tax credits offset personal or corporate income tax liability in Louisiana.
 Then they’re returned to Louisiana taxpayers.
 The act also states that to qualify for a maximum tax credit, they must hire local labor.
 This entitles them to a 10% tax credit for payroll expenditures on Louisiana residents.
 This encourages productions to use Louisiana residents in their projects.

-Thanks to all this innovation in the film industry, New Orleans will be soon be home to largest film studio in the Southern United States.
-In 2014, Deep South Studios announced that they would be building a $63.5 million movie production campus in Algiers, a New Orleans suburb.
+Thanks to this innovation, New Orleans will be soon be home to largest film industry studio in the Southern U.S. In 2014, Deep South Studios announced that they would be building a $63.5 million movie production campus in Algiers, a New Orleans suburb.
 With this kind of construction, New Orleans is sure to become a leader in the American film industry.

 Besides the tax incentives, there are various reasons why companies are traveling south to take advantage of Louisiana film production.
 The warmer weather throughout the winter months and Louisiana’s variety of landscapes help to provide more options for location shoots.
 In essence, they can film in Louisiana but make it appear as if they are in almost any other location.